joshua926/BezierCurveTool/README.md

 This project is a 3D Bezier Curve tool for use in Unity.
 Its purpose is to visualize and edit a Bezier curve with an arbitrary number of segments in the 3D scene view.

 ## Features
-- Move anchors and handles by hand with mouse
+- Move anchors and handles by hand using the mouse
 - Handles automatically react to adjustments, maintaining smooth curvature
 - Add and delete anchors by hand with mouse clicks and the shift/control keys
 - Read positions, tangents, and normals from the curve by time and by distance